ryanbrunner/multiple_man_sidekiq/README.md

 ## Usage

 MultipleManSidekiq adds a new option to the `publish` call provided by MultipleMan.
-To set any publish to asynchronous, just add `async: true` to the options when setting up publishing.
+To set any publish to asynchronous, include `MultipleMan::AsyncPublisher` (rather than the normal publisher) and add `async: true` to the options when setting up publishing.

 ### Example

 ```
 class Widget
-  include MultipleMan::Publisher
+  include MultipleMan::AsyncPublisher
   publish fields: [:foo, :bar],
           async: true
 end